 If the head gasket is damaged, the engine will quickly overheat, and serious damage will be caused.
 Overheating in the engine of your car will lead to a loss of compression, the mixing of oil, water, coolant as well as a reduction in lubrication.
 Head gasket are a hugely important component of your vehicle.
 So, when they do blow, they need to be dealt with efficiently.
 But just how much does it cost to replace a head gasket?

-How much does it cost to replace a head gasket?
+How much does it cost to replace a blown head gasket?

-On average head gaskets last around 10 years.
-Therefore, a replacement is likely only required if you owned the car for a considerable amount of time.
-So, how much does it cost to replace a head gasket?
+Generally, head gaskets last around 10 years.
+Therefore, a replacement is likely only required if you've owned the car for a considerable amount of time.

 WhoCanFixMyCar has gathered data from head gasket repairs up and down the country to deliver the average cost for the job across the most popular car manufacturers and, as you can, there are real differences in price, largely down to the cost of replacement parts.